gatoWololo/PersonalWebsite/content/_index.md

 ## Looking For Job 👁

-I wil be graduating Spring/Summer 2022 and planning to transition into industry.
+I wil be graduating late August 2022 and planning to transition into industry.
 I am most interested in engineering or research jobs solving interesting problems with Rust.
 Feel free to contact me!

 **My CV can be found [here](/resources/aboutme/omar_resume.pdf)**.